-The MTA also argues that if it controlled the process, it could fill vacant positions at NYCT and MTA Bridges and Tunnels more quickly because it would have greater incentive to process the exams promptly.
+Proponents could also note that the MTA argues that if it controlled the process, it could fill vacant positions at NYCT and MTA Bridges and Tunnels more quickly because it would have greater incentive to process the exams promptly.
 OPPONENTS MIGHT ARGUE that having a third party, in this case the city, develop and administer the civil service exams keeps the process more impartial.
 Some union representatives and state legislators have expressed support for the current arrangement given the often-contentious state of labormanagement relations at the MTA.
 Opponents are concerned that giving the MTA more administrative responsibility for civil service at these two units could make it easier for the MTA to move titles into "noncompetitive" status, which offers no statutory protection against layoffs.

-Increase the Workweek for Municipal Employees to 40 Hours
+OPTION: Increase the Workweek for Municipal Employees to 40 Hours

-This proposal would increase to 40 the number of hours worked by roughly 64,900 nonmanagerial, nonschool based, full-time civilian employees, currently scheduled to work either 35 hours or 37.5 hours per week.
+This proposal would increase to 40 the number of hours worked by roughly 66,800 nonmanagerial, nonschool based, full-time civilian employees, currently scheduled to work either 35 hours or 37.5 hours per week.
 Uniformed employees and school-based employees at the Department of Education and the City University of New York would be excluded.
 With city employees working a longer week, agencies could generate the same output with fewer employees and thus save on wages, payroll taxes, pension costs, and fringe benefits.

 If all employees who currently work 35 hours a week instead work 40 hours, the city would require 12.5 percent fewer workers to cover the same number of hours.
-Similarly, increasing the hours of all employees who currently work 37.5 hours per week to 40 hours would allow the city to use 6.3 percent fewer workers.
-Controlling for the exclusion of small city agencies as well as work units or locations that would have a hard time producing the same output with fewer employees, IBO estimates that 6,722 positions could be eliminated if this proposal were implemented-or 10.4 percent of nonmanagerial, nonschool-based, full-time civilian positions.
+Similarly, increasing the hours of all employees who currently work 37.5 hours per week to 40 hours would allow the city to use about 6 percent fewer workers.
+Controlling for the exclusion of small city agencies as well as work units or locations that would have a hard time producing the same output with fewer employees, IBO estimates that 7,067 positions could be eliminated if this proposal were implemented-or about 11 percent of nonmanagerial, nonschool-based, full-time civilian positions.

-Assuming that the city would gradually achieve the potential staff reductions under this proposal by attrition as opposed to layoffs, savings in the first year could be \$194 million, increasing to \$633 million annually by 2017.
+Assuming that the city would gradually achieve the potential staff reductions under this proposal by attrition as opposed to layoffs, savings in the first year could be \$196.0 million, increasing to \$406.2 million in 2018, and \$663.8 million annually by 2019.